manniwood/iidy/DESIGN.md

 ### Error handling considerations

-I followed the advice at https://blog.golang.org/go1.13-errors when planning the error handling between pgstore and the REST interface.
+I followed the advice at https://blog.golang.org/go1.13-errors when planning the error handling between data and the REST interface.

-The pgx errors we will be dealing with are internal details to pgstore.
+The pgx errors we will be dealing with are internal details to data.
 To avoid exposing pgx errors to the REST part of the application, I repackage them as new errors with the same text as the original errors.
 I use the `%v` formatting verb, since `%w` would permit the caller to